 QuickSmart is an evidence-based basic skills intervention program designed for middle-school students who experience persistent difficulties in literacy and/or numeracy.
 The award-winning programs provide a framework with short and targeted lesson components for educators to work through with their students.

 The aim of QuickSmart is to enable students to become automatic (quick) in their basic skills in order to move onto more complex problem-solving skills (smart).
-It is based at the SiMERR National Research Centre, located at the University of New England in Armidale, Australia.
+Over 67,000 students have benefitted from the programs since 2001.

-- Renewing your OZCAAS license for 2020
+- Renewing your QuickSmart OZCAAS license for 2023

 QuickSmart earns recognition of national impact by the Australian Research Council